Review of Keep Your Hands Off Eizouken! (2020)

 The show’s remarkable equanimity of design and framing is intelligent, refreshing and fun, but it should not be mistaken for realism or feminism.
 By genre convention, there are no boyfriends, indeed no boys at all near the main characters, despite their visibility and their male-majority hobby.
 The dialogue is witty and snappy, with charmingly incongruous turns of phrase, but the naturalistic dirty teenage humour of Asobi Asobase (2018) is completely absent.
 The typical chastity of the genre, designed to serve an egotistic male gaze, is intact, even though the gaze is broken.

 The cuteness of Eizouken is that of denpa-kei comedy.
 It stems from passionate interest.
 The characters dedicate themselves to their projects and ultimately succeed to an improbable extent, taking a few knocks and learning their lessons along the way.
-The tone is like Whisper of the Heart (1995), amplified in adaptation by the show’s creators’ love of their own medium.
+Even the tone is therefore like Whisper of the Heart, amplified in adaptation by the show’s creators’ love of their own medium.
 A screening at the anime club features lovingly recreated scenes from Conan, the Boy in Future (1978).
-In the fantasy sequences that illustrate Asakusa’s queer notions, the colours don’t quite meet the lines: It’s watercolour concept art in motion and it looks fantastic, with human sound effects to match.
+In the fantasy sequences that illustrate Asakusa’s queer notions, the colours don’t quite meet the lines: It’s watercolour concept art—like Miyazaki’s—in motion and it looks fantastic, with late-Ghibli-esque human sound effects to match.
 The show captures the joy of self-actualization through imagination and creativity, while openly admitting that producing original animation of high quality in high school is virtually impossible.